-Despite the country’s famous financial collapse in 2008 (and slow recovery that continues even now), prices in Iceland are still high compared to many other cities around the world.
-A beer in a bar will set you back about $8, a 12-inch pizza costs around $16, and in more upscale restaurants, you’ll have a hard time finding entrees for less than $40.
+Despite Iceland’s famous financial collapse in 2008, and the many ultra-cheap flights available for getting to the country, prices in Iceland are still high compared to many other places around the world.
+For example, a beer in a bar will set you back about $8-10, a 12-inch pizza costs around $16, and in more upscale restaurants, you’ll have a hard time finding entrees for less than $40.

 For a livelier stay, Kex Hostel is a perfect choice.
 Located in a former biscuit factory downtown, the hostel is known for its trendy cafe and bar which often hosts live music performances from local and international musicians.
 The cheapest double rooms have shared bathrooms, but rooms with private baths are available, as are dorm accommodations.
 There’s an outdoor patio, gym, laundry room, common room, and guest kitchen.
 Wifi is free and bikes are available to rent.